PvdBerg1998/PNet/README.md

 AutoClient autoClient = new AutoClient(new TLSClient(), "localhost", 8080);
 ```

-*These implementations can be stacked!*
+These implementations can be stacked.
 ```Java
 AsyncClient stackedClient = new AsyncClient(new AutoClient(new TLSClient(), "localhost", 8080));
 ```
 By stacking these implementations, you now have an asynchronous automatically connecting Client.

-Note that order is important.
+**Note that order is important.**
 ```Java
 AutoClient invalid = new AutoClient(new AsyncClient(new TLSClient()), "localhost", 8080);
 ```